Nexus2k/polkadot-ansible/README.md

 ## Notes

 Monitoring is not yet covered in these ansible playbooks.
 Do NOT run a Polkadot/Kusama validator w/o proper monitoring or you will get slashed.

+You should not use `root` user on the server, instead replace the `ansible_user` field in `hosts.ini` with an unpriviledged user (which has docker rights).